joshcough/Scrabble/README.md

     *Scrabble> start [human "Josh", human "Stephen", human "Andrew"]

 Place the word 'rest' vertically at position (7,7).
-You can only place things in your tray.
+You can only place things in your rack.

     (place REST V (7 7))